nicaudinet/nicaudinet.github.io/_posts/2024-02-11-hmatrix-zeros-to-hero.md

 ---
 layout: post
 title: Hmatrix - from zeros to hero
+excerpt: A post where I implement a type-safe `zeros` function, along with a brief introduction to the Hmatrix Static API
 ---

 The goal of this post is to give a brief introduction to `hmatrix`'s Static API